So, your paid advertising campaign is doing its job of getting searchers to your landing pages.

 - What results they might be looking to achieve

-Next, work on your strategy .
-Figure out what you (or the potential customer) want the page to accomplish.
+Next, work on your strategy.
+Figure out what you (or the potential customer) want the page to accomplish as well as what action you want your audience to take.

 Whatever you want the page to accomplish, make sure it’s obvious in your call to action.
-Use your personas to create a clear, concise call to action designed to persuade specific members of your target audience to convert.
+Your CTA should be designed to help your audience take that specific action.

 Once you’ve developed your strategy, you can design and build your page.
 But don’t jump in before you’ve figured out what your site visitors need as well as your goal for the page.